aishwarya-pradeep-kumar/kafkastreams-gemfire-store/README.md

-# kafkastreams-gemfire-connector
+# kafka-streams-gemfire-store
-Backing up a Ktable to pivotal cloud cache
+Creating a gemfire materialized store for kafka streams application